 Florida State Park Historic Sites Earn National Recognition

-Silver Springs State Park, a popular destination for glass-bottom boat rides with a storied past, has been added to the National Register of Historic Places.
+Silver Springs State Park, a popular destination for visitors who enjoy glass-bottom boat rides with a storied past, has been added to the National Register of Historic Places.

 The experience of visiting Silver Springs and taking a boat tour today remains largely unchanged since the 19th century.
 We don’t know who the first person was to gaze into this crystal-clear Florida spring, but we do know that the beauty of Silver Springs inspired innovation to get a better view.
 The first glass-bottom tour boats at the spring were simple rowboats.
 By the 1920s, tours at Silver Springs were in such high demand that new boats resembling today’s large tour boats came into use.